VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Experiments

 \subsection{Triangulation}

-In this section, we change the input from the visibility graph to the triangulation graph to show the versatility of \ourmethodsmall{} for the reconstruction problem.
-Note that a polygon may have many different triangulations.
-Each triangulation contains $n-2$ triangles where $n$ is the number of vertices~\citep{de2000computational}.
-We use the Constrained Delauney Triangulation~\citep{rognant1999delaunay} to triangulate the polygons in our dataset, ensuring a unique triangulation for a polygon~\citep{dinas2014review}.
-We additionally perform rotation augmentation to generate multiple samples for each triangulation graph.
-Rotation is performed instead of shear augmentation as the triangulation graph changes with a perturbation of the vertex locations.
+In this section, we replace the visibility graph input with the triangulation graph to demonstrate the versatility of \ourmethodsmall{} for the reconstruction problem.
+Note that a polygon may admit multiple valid triangulations, each consisting of $n-2$ triangles, where $n$ is the number of vertices~\citep{de2000computational}.
+We employ the Constrained Delaunay Triangulation~\citep{rognant1999delaunay} to triangulate the polygons in our dataset, ensuring a unique triangulation for each polygon~\citep{dinas2014review}.
+To increase data diversity, we perform rotation-based augmentation to generate multiple samples per triangulation graph.
+Rotation, rather than shear augmentation, is used because the triangulation graph structure changes with perturbations in vertex locations.

-We evaluate the performance of the triangulation reconstruction problem by calculating the Euclidean distance between the points, as the triangulation is unique to the spatial locations of the points.
-The Euclidean distance is calculated with polygons rotated to have the first edge aligned with the x-axis to account for rotation variations.
-Table \ref{tab:testset_res} shows the quantitative results of \ourmethodsmall\ with baselines on the triangulation graph reconstruction problem. \ourmethodsmall{} performs similar to MeshAnything and outperforms vertex diffusion, GNN and CVAE in terms of Euclidian distance.
-MeshAnything is trained using a triangulation representation which explains it's strong performance on triangulation structure.
-However, it needs to be noted that MeshAnything often generates disconnected triangle sets while our approach always generates a closed polygonal chain.
-The metrics for MeshAnything are reported using the scores considering only the polygons forming a closed polygonal chain.
-We present qualitative results in Appendix Section \ref{sec:triangulation}.
+We evaluate the performance on the triangulation reconstruction problem by computing the Euclidean distance between corresponding vertices, as each triangulation is uniquely determined by the spatial configuration of the points.
+To account for rotation variations, all polygons are rotated such that their first edge is aligned with the x-axis.
+Table~\ref{tab:testset_res} presents the quantitative results of \ourmethodsmall{} compared to the baselines on the triangulation graph reconstruction problem. \ourmethodsmall{} performs comparably to MeshAnything and outperforms Vertex-Diffusion, GNN, and Conditional-VAE in terms of Euclidean distance.
+Since MeshAnything is trained using a triangulation-based representation, its strong performance on triangulation structures is expected.
+However, it is important to note that MeshAnything frequently produces disconnected triangle sets, whereas our approach consistently generates a closed polygonal chain.
+Metrics for MeshAnything are reported only for polygons forming a closed polygonal chain.
+Qualitative results are provided in Appendix~\ref{sec:triangulation}.